 If you plan to do a distance learning course, whether a Cert I or an honours degree, take some time to research your options beforehand.

 Find out which courses suit your needs and availability.
-Explore the reputation of each educational institution as well as the program offering and the teacher behind it (you will very likely need to deal with them at some stage).
+Explore the reputation of each educational institution as well as the program offering and the teacher behind it (you’ll very likely need to deal with them at some stage).
 And so on…

-1. What type of course do you want to do?
+1. What type of e-learning course do you want to do?

-For example, there are free courses, courses where you get a certificate, or a diploma or a degree.
-Ask yourself why you’re doing the course to help you decide on what you’re hoping to achieve.
+For example, there are free courses and paid courses, courses where you get a certificate, a diploma, or a degree.
+Ask yourself why you’re doing the course to help you decide on which will help you reach your goals.

 Think about what you can achieve within the timeframe set for each course.
 Can you jump straight in or should you test the waters with a shorter course first?